Get Unplanned Pregnancy Help in Oklahoma

 Facing an unexpected pregnancy in Oklahoma means facing a lot of complicated emotions.
 But you don’t have to process those emotions on your own or without the information and resources you need.
-The following guide will help you learn more about your three unplanned pregnancy options in Oklahoma:
+The following guide will help you learn more about your three unplanned pregnancy options:

 You deserve support regardless of the option you feel is right for you.
 Although American Adoptions work with women in Oklahoma who choose the third unplanned pregnancy option, adoption is not going to be the right path for everyone.

-If you’re unsure and you’d like to receive free adoption information, you can call us at 1-800-ADOPTION with no obligation to choose adoption.
+If you’re unsure and you’d like to receive free adoption information, you can call us at 1-800-ADOPTION with no obligation to choose adoption in Oklahoma.
 You can also get information about all three of your unplanned pregnancy options in OK, not just adoption.
 The following information can help you learn more about each option if you’re undecided:

 “Am I ready to be a parent?” is one of the first questions that many women ask themselves when they learn about an unexpected pregnancy in Oklahoma.
 But there is more than one way to be “ready” for a child, and all of them are important.